mateosss/scsth/source/000_plan.md

-# Planning

-## Now

-- [ ] (3) Determine metrics on how to evaluate the systems, see comparisson papers, XR specific papers

-## While working

 - Ir definiendo mejor el "qué es" de esta tesis para saber que historia contar.
-- Add concepts to explain
-- Add ideas for improving the process and the style
-- Referencias

 ## Far

-- [ ] (20) Leer Basalt frontend y escribirlo
-- [ ] (20) Leer Basalt backend y escribirlo
-- [ ] (20) Leer ORB-SLAM3 frontend y escribirlo
-- [ ] (20) Leer ORB-SLAM3 backend y escribirlo
 - [ ] Chapter 2 - Math Fundamentals
   https://www.vectornav.com/resources/inertial-navigation-primer
 - [ ] Idea for a paper: mathematical formulations and a tool to translate between camera models.
 First idea to translate KB into DS, but could be between others too.
-- [ ] evaluation: does kimera run with the euroc player (no realtime?), if so, it might be possible to use the mean trajectory as "ground truth"? ask about this idea to someone who knows about statistical significance.